Testing of quantum nonlocal correlations under constrained free will and imperfect detectors: Introduction

 \section{Introduction}

-The randomness acts as a primitive resource for various desirable information processing and computational tasks, e.g., cryptography~\cite{shannon1945mathematical,bennett1984proceedings,carl2006denial,das2021universal,primaatmaja2022security}, statistical sampling~\cite{yates1946review, dix2002chance}, probabilistic algorithms~\cite{rabin1980probabilistic,leon1988probabilistic,sipser1983complexity}, genetic algorithms~\cite{holland1992adaptation,morris1998automated,deaven1995molecular}, simulated annealing algorithms~\cite{ram1996parallel,fleischer1995simulated,kirkpatrick1983optimization}, neural networks~\cite{bishop1994neural,harrald1997evolving,zhang2000neural}, etc. Generation and certification of private randomness also form major goal of cryptographic protocols~\cite{shannon1945mathematical,acin2012randomness,colbeck2012free, RNGColbeck_2011,das2021universal,primaatmaja2022security}.
-The quantum theory allows for the generation and certification of true randomness~\cite{einstein1935can, bell1964einstein,PhysRevLett.67.661,colbeck2012free,das2021universal,primaatmaja2022security}, which otherwise seems to be impossible within the classical theory.
+The randomness acts as a primitive resource for various desirable information processing and computational tasks, e.g., cryptography~\cite{shannon1945mathematical,bennett1984proceedings,carl2006denial,Das18,das2021universal,primaatmaja2022security}, statistical sampling~\cite{yates1946review, dix2002chance}, probabilistic algorithms~\cite{rabin1980probabilistic,leon1988probabilistic,sipser1983complexity}, genetic algorithms~\cite{holland1992adaptation,morris1998automated,deaven1995molecular}, simulated annealing algorithms~\cite{ram1996parallel,fleischer1995simulated,kirkpatrick1983optimization}, neural networks~\cite{bishop1994neural,harrald1997evolving,zhang2000neural}, etc. Generation and certification of private randomness also form major goal of cryptographic protocols~\cite{acin2012randomness,colbeck2012free,RNGColbeck_2011,Das18,das2021universal,primaatmaja2022security}.
+The quantum theory allows for the generation and certification of true randomness~\cite{bell1964einstein,PhysRevLett.67.661,colbeck2012free,das2021universal,primaatmaja2022security}, which otherwise seems to be impossible within the classical theory~\cite{einstein1935can}.

 In a seminal paper~\cite{bell1964einstein}, J.S.~Bell showed that the statistical predictions of the quantum mechanics cannot be explained by local realistic hidden variable (LRHV) theories.
 Several LRHV inequalities, also called Bell-type inequalities, that are based on two physical assumptions--- existence of local realism and no-signalling criterion~\cite{einstein1935can}, have been derived since then (see e.g., ~\cite{brunner2014bell,HSD15} and references therein).
-Violation of these LRHV inequalities~\cite{brunner2014bell} by quantum systems would imply presence of quantum nonlocal correlations that are not explainable by any LRHV theories.
+Quantum systems violating these LRHV inequalities~\cite{brunner2014bell} are said to have quantum nonlocal correlations.
+Quantum nonlocal correlations are not explainable by any LRHV theories.
 Hence, the randomness generated from the behavior of quantum systems with nonlocal correlations can be deemed to exhibit true randomness.
 Presence of these nonlocal correlations allow for the generation and certification of randomness and secret key in a device-independent way~\cite{PhysRevLett.67.661,QKDAcin2006,acin2016certified,kaur2021upper, primaatmaja2022security,zapatero2022advances,wooltorton2022tight}.